 We are passionate, determined and proud of what we do.

 Our Day Service is a targeted personal development service for teenagers and adults with learning disabilities and additional support needs.
-We take out groups of Adventurers to take part in the outdoor activities.
+We support small groups of Adventurers to take part in the outdoor activities.
 These activities include mountain biking, rock climbing, abseiling, weaselling, bushcraft, canoeing, hillwalking, archery and much more.

 Adult Short Breaks

-We provide a fun weekend of outdoor adventure for those with learning disabilities and additional support needs.
 The purpose of these Adult Short Breaks is to support our Adventurers to develop independent living and social skills, preparing them for adult life and living away from home.
 Multiple Adult Short Breaks are provided each year and you do not need to be a member of our Day Service to attend.
-Places we tend to visit are often located in the Peak District, including The Foundry, St Michaels and Thornbridge.
-We've more recently started running camping Adult Short Breaks at Girton Sailing Club in Newark.
+Places we tend to visit are often located in the Peak District.

 Our Education Service offers the AIM Awards qualification to both Mainstream and Special Education Schools.
-The schools we currently work with include The Bulwell Academy, Bracken Hill, Hope Valley College, Stubbin Wood School and St Giles Special School.
-Activities provided include Forest Schools, mountain biking, bushcraft, survival skills, climbing, weaselling, expeditions, canoeing and other exciting activities.
+Activities provided include Forest Schools, mountain biking, bushcraft, survival skills, climbing, weaselling, expeditions, canoeing, hill walking, archery, geo-caching orienteering and other exciting activities.